simk395/CTF-Writeups/README.md

-# CTF-Writeups
+# CTF/Crackmes-Writeups
-This is a collection of writeups for CTFs I've done.
+This is a collection of writeups for CTFs and Crackmes I've done.